 My grandfather was born and raised in Ireland.
-Although he died before I was born, his Irish roots ran deep in our family.
+Although he died before I was born, his Irish roots run deep in our family.
 My father and uncles made regular trips to the old country to visit relatives and returned with plenty of amusing stories to tell.

 In time, I made several journeys back to Ireland myself and developed a decided kinship to the land of my forefathers.
-Like every traveller, I was introduced to the full Irish breakfast accompanied by slices of brown bread slathered in thick slabs of butter.
+Like every traveler, I was introduced to the full Irish breakfast accompanied by slices of brown bread slathered in thick slabs of butter.

 I aspired to master the art of the Irish loaf, and this year for St. Patrick's day, I'd like to share the results with you!

 Normally, when water and white flour are mixed and worked together, strands of gluten develop, which give bread the muscle to rise.
-However, whole grain flour contains bran, which cuts into these strands.
+However, whole-grain flour contains bran, which cuts into these strands.